countable-web/open-source-corporation/marketing/CREATIVE_BRIEF.md

 ### Offering

-We write custom software using web technology, prototypes, automation.
-No Wordpress generally.
+We prototype custom software using web technology to understand domain problems more deeply and demonstrate ROI early on.

 ### Audience